universityofgalway-library/digital-tools-workshops/networks-gephi/network_analysis.md

 ![](./img/gephi16.png)

-If you feel that the nodes are too close together, you can use the "Expansion" function in the "Layout" tab.
+If you feel that the nodes are too close together, you can use the "Expansion" function in the "Layout" window.

 ![](./img/gephi19.png)